amcat/amcat-scraping/README.md

 #    ...

 # Install dependencies
-sudo pip install celery html2text mailer croniter cssselect
+sudo pip install celery html2text mailer croniter cssselect pyamf

 # To run scripts in amcatscraping, PYTHONPATH needs to be set to the directory it's in:
 export PYTHONPATH='/home/somedir'